federicodj/html5bootcamp/README.md

 1. The first four weeks will be used for intensive self learning.
 Each topic will have reading and practices parts.
 Tutors will be available to answer technical questions on a given chat room.

-2. The last fifth week will be used to develop an application following a life process.
-REVISIT!!!
+2. The last fifth week will be used to develop an application.

 3. Tutors will coordinate learning days encouraging team communication in daily meetings.